 We look at how bandwidth works, and why your internet connection sometimes slows to a crawl...

-Bandwidth refers to the maximum amount of data that can be transmitted via an internet provider over a certain period of time.
+The absolute maximum amount of data that can be transferred through an internet connection over a marked period of time is known as Bandwidth.

 How do you measure bandwidth?